theblindhen/icfp2024/README.md

 - Opening the container the first time will take a few minutes as Docker downloads the base image and installs the necessary packages (in the container).
 - Once this is done, terminals you open will be inside the container.
 From now you can follow the instructions below.

+On Windows there are complications with file ownership and git configuration.
+See "Docker on Windows" below.

 On Linux there are complications with permissions when the UID inside the container (1001) doesn't match the UID on the host.
 See "Docker on Linux" below.